rbeer/gatsby-remark-image-attributes/README.md

         {
           resolve: `gatsby-remark-image-attributes`,
           options: {

-            // Optional, any valid CSS style name
+            // ?Array<String>
             //   Any names declared here are added
-            //   to the default set of attributes
+            //   to the default set of attributes,
+            //   which the plugin will use to style
+            //   the image.
             styleAttributes: [`display`, `position`, `border`]

+            // ?Boolean
+            //   If true, all attributes that
+            //   aren't styleAttributes, will be
+            //   added as data-* attributes to the
+            //   image.
+            dataAttributes: true

           }
         }
       ]